 This Disorder Is Now a Prevalent Problem

 Depression is not a simple condition that you can “snap out of.”
-If not addressed immediately, it can wreak havoc on your physical health, like low immunity and worsened pain, or worse, substance abuse.
+If not addressed immediately, it can damage your physical health, leading to low immunity and worsened pain, or worse, substance abuse.
+According to a study published in Current Opinion in Psychiatry, up to 33 percent of people suffering from clinical depression are prone to drug or alcohol problems.5

 Keep an Eye Out for the Signs — Before It’s Too Late